- Motor Vehicle Registration

 C. Improper display or not affixing the permit to the vehicle will subject the registrant to a fine.

-D. Registering the vehicle of another person not authorized to have a vehicle on campus will subject both parties to a $100 fine and the potential loss of vehicle privileges on campus.
+D. Registering the vehicle of another person not authorized to have a vehicle on campus will subject both parties to a $100 fine and the loss of vehicle privileges on campus.

 A. RESIDENT PARKING PERMITS